Primate Conservation

 - Visa fees (variable depending on nationality)

-- Personal expenses such as souvenirs, drinks from the bar, snacks, town trips
+- Personal expenses such as curios, drinks from the bar, snacks, town trips

 - Additional excursions